Poor business credit scores can hinder your growth.

 Submitting Trade References to Dun & Bradstreet for acceptance and approval may help you affect your scores and ratings and rebuild your business credit file after a decline.
 If your clients and suppliers aren’t already reporting to Dun & Bradstreet, you can submit Trade References using a do-it-yourself tool or have them submitted for you by a specialist.
 If self-reporting, you should focus on submitting references from qualified suppliers that are likely to respond to Dun & Bradstreet’s verification inquiries.

 Past-due payments can negatively affect your business credit scores and ratings and sour relationships with vendors.
 Making on-time payments – especially to vendors that you submit Trade References from – can be an important part of rebuilding business credit.
 Paying your debts in a timely manner can help demonstrate a record of financial responsibility, which may help you repair your business credit scores and ratings.

 If you’re unable to pay off all your debts in a timely manner, consider starting with the largest invoices.
 The alert you to score changes in your business credit file, which can help you both track your efforts to rebuild and fix future issues before they escalate.

 Building and rebuilding favorable business credit scores and ratings can be a confusing and difficult process for a small or medium-sized business owner, but responsible spending, timely payments, and knowledge about scores and ratings can help put you on the path to creditworthiness.

 *Trade References will be added subject to Dun & Bradstreet verification and acceptance.
-Please see http://www.dandb.com/glossary/trade-references/ for eligibility, process, and other information regarding Trade References.
+Dun & Bradstreet cannot guarantee that trade references will be accepted or that accepted trade references will impact your business credit file.
+Please see https://www.dnb.com/resources/what-is-a-trade-reference-impact-credit-scores.html for eligibility, process and other information regarding Trade References.